 - Be open for consultations

-Every architect has its own vision and wants it to be implemented.
+Every architect has their own vision and wants it to be implemented.
 As clear as bell.
 Pure and simple, after all, this is why we are visionaries.
 However, it’s probably worth listening to the team sometimes to work out the best solutions.
 It’s the best for your cooperation with the team and a piece of the system that you create and above all, of course for business.

 Our architect’s real-life

-As you can see, the architect’s job is a series of tasks and broad competences.
+As you can see, the system architect’s job is a series of tasks and broad competences.
 In our articles, we try to bring closer an everyday life of the software house.
 Ordinary situations, our challenges, and successes.
 If you have any stories related to this topic, don’t hesitate to share it with us!
 Let’s create a place where we can share our experience and still remain human in a tech world.

 So, what are your experience in working with architects or as a System Architect?